Office of Environmental Justice

 This policy provides guidance to Department staff concerning cooperation and consultation with Indian Nations on issues relating to protection of environmental and cultural resources within New York State.
 Specifically, this policy (i) formally recognizes that relations between the Department and Indian Nations will be conducted on a government-to-government basis; (ii) identifies the protocols to be followed by Department staff in working with Indian Nations; and (iii) endorses the development of cooperative agreements between the Department and Indian Nations to address environmental and cultural resource issues of mutual concern.

-Download a PDF copy of the CP- 42 (PDF, 89 KB, 6 Pages), to learn more about the background, purpose, procedures and general consulation subjects the policy governs.
+Download a copy of the CP - 42 (PDF, 89 KB, 6 Pages), to learn more about the background, purpose, procedures and general consultation subjects the policy governs.

 More about Environmental Justice: